 - PUFA = Poly-Unsaturated Fatty Acids are a type of fat found in vegetable oil and many foods.
 Fats are sometimes categorized as “Saturated”, “Mono-unsaturated”, and “Poly-unsaturated”.
 We’ve been told for many years to avoid saturated fats and eat more unsaturated fats.
 However, now research is very clear that saturated fats are actually very healthy and beneficial for health.
 Purposeful confusion here is likely.

 - Omega-6 = A type of Poly-unsaturated fatty acid found in high concentrations in vegetable oil.

 - Linoleic acid = A specific polyunsaturated PUFA Omega-6 fatty acid found in vegetable oils.
 Linoleic acid is associated with cancer.

 - Fat = Usually refers to a lipid that is solid at room temperature.

 - Oil = Usually means a lipid that is liquid at room temperature.

 - Fats: What is their Cellular Function in the Body?
 Oils lubricate, maintain body temperature, control brain function and mitochondrial activity in the cell.
 Certain unhealthy oils limit your mitochondria’s ability to remove toxins from the cells, especially in the brain.
 The worst culprits are PUFA Omega-6 oils high in Linoleic acid, commonly called Vegetable Oils.

-- BEST, BAD, and DEADLY Oils Based on limiting linoleic acid:
+- What are GOOD, BAD, and DEADLY Oils Based on Limiting Linoleic Acid % ?

 BEST oils are Coconut 2%, Butter 2%, Ghee 2%, Avocado 8%, Mustard 10%, Lard 10%, Palm 10%, and pure Artisan Olive oil 10% (but hard to find).